Kate Winslet: Awards success (2008–2011)

 Winslet received significant awards attention for her performances in Revolutionary Road and The Reader.
 She won a Golden Globe Award for each of these films, and for the latter, she was awarded the Academy Award and BAFTA Award for Best Actress.
 At age 33, she surpassed her own record as the youngest performer to accrue six Oscar nominations.
 She also became the third actress in history to win two Golden Globe Awards at the same ceremony.
 Exhausted by the media attention during this period, Winslet took two years off work until she was ready to creatively engage again.

-Winslet returned to acting with the five-part HBO miniseries Mildred Pierce (2011), an adaptation of James M. Cain's novel from the director Todd Haynes.
+Winslet returned to acting with the five-part HBO series Mildred Pierce (2011), an adaptation of James M. Cain's novel from the director Todd Haynes.
 It is about the titular heroine (Winslet), a divorcée during the Great Depression struggling to establish a restaurant business while yearning for the respect of her narcissistic daughter (played by Evan Rachel Wood).
 Winslet, who had recently divorced Mendes, believed certain aspects of her character's life mirrored her own.
 She was intimidated by the scope of the production, as she featured in every scene of the 280-page script.
 She was disturbed and upset by the story, and was particularly fascinated by the complex relationship between the mother-daughter pair.
 She collaborated closely with the production and costume designers, and learnt to bake pies and prepare chickens.
 The broadcast received a limited audience but gained positive reviews.
-Matt Zoller Seitz of Salon called the series a "quiet, heartbreaking masterpiece" and described Winslet's performance as "terrificintelligent, focused and seemingly devoid of ego".
-She received the Primetime Emmy Award for Outstanding Lead Actress, in addition to Golden Globe and SAG Award wins.
+Matt Zoller Seitz of Salon called the series a "quiet, heartbreaking masterpiece" and described Winslet's performance as "terrific—intelligent, focused and seemingly devoid of ego".
+She won the Primetime Emmy Award, Golden Globe and SAG Award for Best Actress in a miniseries.

 The ensemble thriller Contagion from Steven Soderbergh was Winslet's first film release of 2011.
 She was cast as a disease detective for the CDC, and she modelled her role on Anne Schuchat, the director of the NCIRD.
 Contagion was a commercial success, and David Denby of The New Yorker credited Winslet for capturing the essence of an exasperated woman.
 Her next project was the Roman Polanski-directed Carnage, adapted from the play God of Carnage by Yasmina Reza.
 Set entirely inside an apartment, the black comedy follows two sets of parents feuding over their respective children.
 Jodie Foster, John C. Reilly, and Christoph Waltz co-starred.
 The cast rehearsed the script like a play for two weeks, and Winslet brought her children with her to Paris for the eight weeks of filming.
 Critics found the adaptation to be less compelling than the play, but praised the performances of Winslet and Foster.
 They both received Golden Globe nominations for it.